andreped/FP-DSA-plugin/README.md

 The plugin has [MIT-License](https://github.com/andreped/FP-dsa-plugin/blob/main/LICENSE).

 Note that the different components used have their respective licenses.
-However, to the best of our knowledge, they are all dependencies used have permissive licenses with no real proprietary limitations.
+However, to the best of our knowledge, all dependencies used have permissive licenses with no real proprietary limitations.